itsmunim/simple-react-template/ReadMe.md

    |-- src
       |-- components
          |-- main (the component that's responsible for view switching based on route)
-            |-- main.jsx
+            |-- main.js
          |-- another.component
-            |-- component.jsx
+            |-- component.js
             |-- _component.scss
          |-- _components.scss (all the .scss partials defined in different components are referenced here)
       |-- views
-          |-- home.jsx (or can be a directory of a view)
+          |-- home.js (or can be a directory of a view)
           |-- another.view
-              |-- another.view.jsx
+              |-- another.view.js
               |-- _another.view.scss
           |-- _views.scss (all the .scss partials defined in different views are referenced here)
       |-- config.js (contains different configurations and routes for different views)
       |-- index.scss (refers _components.scss, _views.scss and any other .scss partials)
-      |-- index.jsx (the entry point where the app renders the main component and which eventually renders the views based on selected route; which it knows via the routes from config.js)
+      |-- index.js (the entry point where the app renders the main component and which eventually renders the views based on selected route; which it knows via the routes from config.js)
    ```